 You’ll see your children every day.

-He won’t be there.
-Your “new normal” life will go on without him, and that scares him.
-He might not tell you any of this, because the façade he sees from his buddies is equivalent to Captain America, but he feels those things too.
+They won’t be there.
+Your “new normal” life will go on without them, and that scares them.
+They might not tell you any of this, because the façade they see from their buddies is equivalent to Captain America or Wonder Woman, but they feels those things too.